 About South Sioux Animal Hospital

 South Sioux Animal Hospital was founded over 50 years ago, and was owned by Dr. Robert Billiar for much of that time.
 Dr. Brooke Gilbert purchased the practice in 2013, continuing the commitment to Siouxland’s pets.
+We moved to a brand new facility in August 2020, where we can continue providing exceptional service to our clients and patients.
 We are a full service veterinary hospital offering everything needed for quality animal care.
 Our experienced staff helps your pets feel comfortable while receiving outstanding care and treatment.
 We provide comprehensive wellness examinations for all your companions’ life stages, helping to ensure early detection of any potential problems.
 From routine care like vaccinations, heartworm and intestinal parasite testing, to more complex issues such as injuries, illness, cancer, and more, our experience, compassion, and dedication will ensure your pets receive the best care possible.

 Dr. Brooke Gilbert

-Dr. Brooke Gilbert graduated from the University of Minnesota, College of Veterinary Medicine in 2010.
-She joined the South Sioux Animal Hospital family that same year.
-She enjoyed the clients and staff so much that in April 2013 she purchased the clinic.
+Dr. Gilbert is originally from Akron, IA, but grew up in Minnesota.
+She returned to the Siouxland area and began her career with South Sioux Animal Hospital in 2010 after graduating from University of Minnesota’s College of Veterinary Medicine.
+Dr. Gilbert enjoyed the clients and staff so much here that in April 2013, she purchased the clinic.
 Dr. Gilbert loves all aspects of being a veterinarian, but has a special fondness for surgeries and dental procedures.

-Outside of work Dr. Gilbert enjoys hiking, bird watching, reading, and camping.
-She has a son named Ace (if you’ve been in on emergency you’ve probably met him).
+Outside of work, Dr. Gilbert enjoys hiking, bird watching, reading and camping.
+She has a son, Ace, and a daughter, Shelby.
 Her husband, Jon, is a pilot for Wells Blue Bunny.
-Her furry family includes 3 cats (Buttercup, Youth, and Sampson) and 2 dogs (Oz and Ralph).
+Her furry family includes 2 cats (Youth and Willie).

 Dr. Gilbert looks forward to getting to know you and your family.